-Lin Dan has been involved in a quite a number of high profile losses, where most players would have gave up or will be traumatized.
+Lin Dan has been involved in quite a number of high profile losses, where most players would have given up or will be traumatized.
 One of the most notable loses, is at the Olympics 2004.
 Which he got knocked out in the first round by Singapore’s Ronald Susilo.
-After that lost, he came back stronger than ever.
+After that loss, he came back stronger than ever.
 And winning the next Olympic Games in 2008.

 In 2006, Malaysia Open.
 He was leading 20-13 against Lee Chong Wei in finals.
 Lee Chong Wei picked up and won the match.
 Most players will have their confidence shattered, but Lin Dan took the defeat in his stride or he won’t be the greatest player of all times.

 In most recent times, Lin Dan still proves he has this attitude despite winning every Grand Slam Badminton titles multiple times.
 After his loss to his archrival Lee Chong Wei in semifinals match of the Olympic Games 2016.
 He came back winning the Malaysia Open 2017, beating Lee Chong Wei in the finals.
 With winning the Malaysia Open 2017, he completes his collection of winning all major Open tournaments.

 5. Not to take part, it’s too take over.